Blog

 • $8 monthly fee

-Your comparison rate might be higher than the interest rate (for example, around 8.1%–8.5%), depending on the loan amount and term.
+When these fees are included in the calculation, the comparison rate may be higher than the advertised interest rate, depending on the loan amount and term used in the calculation.

 And what’s not included?

-Some fees are not included because they vary between borrowers or only apply in certain situations.
+Some costs are usually not included because they vary between borrowers or only apply in certain situations.

 • Late payment fees